DaJobat/ziggy-lang.io/content/documentation/containers.md

 Ziggy maps have the same notation as JSON objects but allow trailing commas.

-A hypotetical `package.ziggy`, where the outer key-value map is expressed as a struct, would look like this:
+A hypothetical `package.ziggy`, where the outer key-value map is expressed as a struct, would look like this:

 ```ziggy
 {